yongjhih/drupal-fboauth/README.txt

 3. Login as an administrator.
 Enable the module in the "Administer" -> "Site Building" -> "Modules"

-4. Configure the FBOAuth module settings under "Administer" -> "Site configuration" -> "FBOauth settings".
+4. Configure the Facebook OAuth module settings under "Administer" -> "Site configuration" -> "Facebook OAuth settings".
 Copy and paste the App ID and App Secret from your newly created Facebook application's settings.

    Note that it is highly recommended to request access to the Facebook user's e-mail address so that normal Drupal functionality (the password reset for